marcmarinam/obsidian-fmp/Promotion/Free trial remake.md

 #### Phase 2
 Migrating from coupon-based free trials to coupon-less free trials.
 This allowed us to run experiments with any free trial lengths.

+In order to allow data analysis we had to store free trial purchases in a database so we could know what journey a free trial was acquired from.

 Work I was involved in:
-- Migration from coupons to
+- Migration from coupons to couponless.
+- Developed the storage solution for all free trial purchases.